JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/EtherChannel.md

 		- If one physical link fails, the traffic will automatically be forwarded over the other active links, ensuring no discruption in service

 	- Simplified Configuration:
-		- EtherChannel simplifies network configuration by creating a single logical interface that behaves like a single link, even though multiple physical
+		- EtherChannel simplifies network configuration by creating a single logical interface that behaves like a single link, even though multiple physical links are involved

+- How?
+	- Link Aggregation:
+		- EtherChannel groups several physical links